fizzle77/JAFDTC/README.md

 steerpoints/waypoints and other avionics setup, into a DCS module at the start of a flight.
 The application supports the following DCS airframes and systems,

-- *A-10C Warthog* &ndash; DSMS, HMCS, Radios, TGP, Waypoints, Miscellaneous Systems
+- *A-10C Warthog* &ndash; DSMS, HMCS, IFFCC, Radios, TGP, Waypoints, Miscellaneous Systems
 - *AV-8B Harrier* &ndash; Waypoints
 - *F-14A/B Tomcat* &ndash; Waypoints
 - *F-15E Strike Eagle* &ndash; MPD/MPCD Formats, Radios, Steerpoints, Miscellaneous Systems